16 Tips for Organizing and Running Small Group Counseling

 I follow this up with a "good news/bad news" group share, and students have the opportunity to share more about how they are feeling.
 It's great practice for feelings identification and expression, and it helps develop group rapport.
 It's quick and easy to do, and the consistency of the structure provides the students with a sense of security.

 I used a predictable schedule for groups that helped students know what to expect and helped me with planning.
-We started with a funny greeting, a 5 minute mini lesson, guided practice of target skills, and an activity/game to practice the skill more independently.
+We started with a fun greeting, a five minute mini lesson, guided practice of target skills, and an activity/game to practice the skill more independently.
 Last, I'd have a quick exit ticket or whip around.
 I also give the kids roles, like time keeper, to keep us all focused.

 Group Development